Marchowes/pyProm/README.md

-### pyProm v0.3.9
+### pyProm v0.4.0

 This library is still under development.
 Do not expect full functionality, or documentation until release 1.0.0

+**Warning** There will be breaking changes to how domains are exported.
+You've been warned.

 pyProm
 ======

 Supported version of Python: Python 3

-The purpose of PyProm is to load Surface datasets for discovery of Summit, Saddles (cols), Prominence, and data manipulation/parsing of those datapoints.
-The goal is the take in a number of different data formats, as well as produce a number of different result formats, including common ones like KML.
+The purpose of PyProm is to have a fully scriptable API for loading Raster Data for discovery of Summits, Saddles (cols), Prominence, Peak Parentage and all that good stuff.
+Anything you might want to be able to manipulate can be manipulated in a scalable, scriptable manner.

 pyProm is written in Python, which is a fairly accessible language to most people.
-My hope is once a stable, and well documented version can be produced, others can add features as they see fit.
-The disadvantage of writing such a library in python is it is inherently slower and consumes more memory.
+My master plan is once a stable, and well documented version can be produced, others can add features as they see fit.
+The disadvantage of writing such a deeply customizable library in python is it is inherently slower and consumes more memory (apalling so in some instances).

 This library is inspired by [WinProm](https://github.com/edwardearl/winprom), by the late [Edward Earl](http://peakbagger.com/climber/climber.aspx?cid=601), as well as the number of websites which make use of similiarly derived data, such as [LoJ](listsofjohn.com) and [peakbagger](peakbagger.com)